 - Be able to listen to him without needing to interrupt, judge or justify herself and he will feel accepted by her and his heart will open in return.
 (This doesn’t mean he can’t appreciate an occasional good argument and feel her in her intensity).

 - When she ask for things, disagrees with him, or talks with him, to do so from her place of love where he will more likely hear her.

-This is a large and complex topic but beginning with some simple understandings can allow huge shifts to happen in your relationship with the ‘opposite’ sex.
+As you can see, this is a large and complex topic, but having some simple understandings can allow huge shifts to happen in your relationship with the ‘opposite’ sex.

 For those of you seeking more on this intriguing subject see the wonderful work by Alison Armstrong on which some of this article is based.